The proceedings were conducted in a Virtual Committee via video call.

 Sociopaths, psychopaths, serial killers and rapists such as Ian Brady, Worboys and Joseph McCann are incredibly devious and calculating.
 If they can qualify for consideration for early release by keeping quiet about what they did with the bodies, why on earth should they own up?
 By doing so, they might trigger a further investigation which could lead to a further charge for another murder.
 Also, there might be such revulsion at how they disposed of the bodies that no Parole Board would ever dare consider them for early release.
 Therefore, there is an incentive for them to keep quiet and let everyone think that they killed their victims nicely and gave them a Christian burial.

 We should use the certainty of no consideration for early release as the only weapon we have to get those people to talk.
-The Parole Board cannot do that, since the Bill allows them to consider their application and come to a belief judgment.
+The Parole Board cannot do that, since the Bill allows it to consider their application and come to a belief judgment.
 If we remove that possibility, there is a chance of getting them to talk about what they did to the bodies.
 For the sake of grieving relatives and for the sake of justice, I beg to move.

 My Lords, I support the amendments because of the change that took place when the challenge to the right of the Home Secretary went through the judicial system and the safeguard that existed was therefore withdrawn.
 I do not share the view that the Parole Board is full of naive people.
 It has an incredibly difficult job and needs all the support and guidance it can get.
 I have my own disagreements with it, including on the case of David McCauliffe, who has been in prison for 32 years and did not commit murder or rape, although he did commit some totally heinous crimes.